xml_index constrains depth of paths that can be inserted

 pretty signfificant architectural changes.

-#2 Updated by Matt Jones about 16 years ago
+#2 Updated by Matt Jones over 16 years ago

 Now this change has been tested on postgres and oracle.
 A bug in the SQL that